 "Make them modern by wearing them half up and putting the placement toward the back of your head," she notes.
 "They’re also the perfect way to camouflage dirty hair in a pinch."

-"The two-strand tendrils of the '90s are getting a vamp up this autumn," predicts Alvarez.
+"The two-strand tendrils of the '90s are getting a vamp up," predicts Alvarez.
 "You can wear this style in so many ways: with a fresh, bouncy blowout or paired with beachy waves to create a more lived-in vibe.
 To recreate the trend, plait a tiny section of hair on each side of your part, leaving the rest of your hair down or pulled back.
 Add some thread or ribbon to the braid for an eye-catching effect.
 To finish, spritz Amika's Un.Done Volume and Matte Texture Spray (£18) all over."

 The Accessory Trends